 Ethical standards and procedures

-Papers describing animal experiments can be accepted for publication only if the experiment conforms to the legal requirements in Poland as well as with the European Communities Council Directive as of November 24, 1986 or the National Research Council of the National Academies Guide for the Care and Use of Laboratory Animals.
-Authors must provide a full description of their anesthetics and surgical procedures.
+Papers describing animal experiments can be accepted for publication only if the experiment conforms with the legal requirements binding in Poland as well as with the European Communities Council Directive 86/609/EEC as of November 24, 1986 or the National Research Council Committee for the Update of the Guide for the Care and Use of Laboratory Animals.
+Authors must provide a full description of the anesthetics and surgical procedures applied in their experiment.

 Duties and responsibilities of Authors